Comparative Physiology

 Spring.

-It is compulsory to attend the first lecture/orientation meeting, or you risk losing your seat.
-If you are unable to attend the first lecture, you must contact the Study Section email: studie.bio@uib.no .
-The time of the first lecture/orientation meeting can be found in the schedule on the course website or on Mitt UiB.
+Attendance at the first lecture/orientation meeting is mandatory, and you risk losing your place if you do not attend.
+If you are unable to attend the first lecture/orientation meeting, you must contact the study section by email: studie.bio@uib.no.
+The time for the first lecture/orientation meeting can be found in the schedule under "Resources" at the top right or on Mitt UiB.